Communications workshop (without the boring PowerPoint stuff)

 A bit about me

-I’m John Young, a BBC TV journalist who has worked in regional and national newsrooms for more than 30 years – often meeting the strict deadline of the lunchtime news bulletin.
+I’m John Young, a TV journalist who worked in regional and national newsrooms at the BBC for more than 30 years – often meeting the strict deadline of the lunchtime news bulletin.
+I only left in October 2020, so my material and take-aways are bang up to date.

 This means that I’m used to communicating clearly, summing up complex ideas in a few sentences, and making decisions … by lunchtime.